AND THE DREAM MAKER

 Based on the internationally popular book (a true story) by artist/poet Flavia Weedn, Flavia and the Dream Maker is a story of family, coming of age, the importance of dreaming and—ultimately—love.

-The musical explores the world of a small, loving family during World War II.
+The musical explores the whimsical, yet practical, world of a small, loving family during World War II.
 Due to financial hardships, 12-year-old Flavia, her younger brother and mother are forced to relocate and move in with Flavia's grandmother near south central Los Angeles.
 When Flavia meets her first dream maker, "Uncle Jack."
 He teaches her to dream, imagine and appreciate the beauty of the unique qualities each person is given.
 Jack's dream, however, is to fly a plane and serve, his country.
 His departure is met with mixed emotions, and the temporary (and eventual permanent) loss to the family is met with unselfish love and strength.
+The musical charts Flavia's course through self-acceptance and her eventual metamorphosis into the family's inspirational anchor.

-The company welcomes you to join them this January at the beautiful Charlie White Theatre for a truly memorable production featuring some of the city's most versatile and dynamic performing artists.
+The company welcomes you to join them for a truly memorable production featuring some of Vancouver Island's most versatile and dynamic performing artists.

 Groups of 10 or more - 10% off